seaty6/D2L-Tweaks_Extension/README.md

 # Link to Extension on Chrome Web Store:
 https://chrome.google.com/webstore/detail/d2l-tweaks/eeignihdnacjbajmfelmmnjlfahiddcj

-The UserScript is taken from https://github.com/csm123199/d2l-tweaks and packaged as an extension.
+The UserScript is taken from https://github.com/csm123199/d2l-tweaks and packaged as an extension under The Unlicense License.